-If you're a newbie at using transfer sheets, you can find additional instructions here and here.
-I usually find my transfer sheets at Fancy Flours, though some may be found locally at specialty cake shops.
+If you’re a newbie at using transfer sheets, you can find additional instructions here and here.
+I usually find my transfer sheets online (this is a good set) though some may be found locally at specialty cake shops.

 I had so much fun immersing myself in every aspect of this cake, albeit the inspiration was a little weird and unconventional (spores, mushrooms… who makes a cake with that in mind?).
 In the end it turned out pretty cute and woodsy-looking, but above all – it’s mighty tasty.